Home CaliforniaCalifornia – General info

 Manta Rey Restaurant

-As in many restaurants in California, the Manta Rey also limits the serving of alcoholic beverages to wine and beer.
+As in many places in California, the serving of alcoholic beverages at Manta Rey is limited to wine and beer.
 The fish and pasta dishes are freshly prepared.

 Address: